DBCDK/communityservice/src/readme.md

 Use `npm run dev` to start a local server according to the settings in `current.env`.
 The server restarts when the source code changes.

+You can populate a database with a large test community by running

+    $ node generate-integration-db.js

+when the service is up and running, but beware that this will drop all existing data from the `elvis` database.

 ## Lint

 Use `npm run lint --silent` to run all code through ESLint.